CinimoDY/rizomorf/src/content/pages/dos-games.md

     width: 100%;
     height: 100%;
   }

-  #dosbox-container.active {
+  pre {
-    display: block;
+    cursor: pointer;
+    color: var(--dos-yellow);
+    margin: 1rem 0;
   }

+  pre:hover {
+    color: var(--dos-green);
+  }
 </style>

-## Instructions
+## How to Play
-1. Click the LAUNCH button above to start the game
+1. Click the command above to start the game
 2. Use keyboard controls:
    - Arrow keys for movement
    - Space to fire
    - ESC to exit
    - Alt+Enter for fullscreen

-## Coming Soon
-- Commander Keen
-- Oregon Trail
-- Wolfenstein 3D

-Note: All games are provided for educational purposes only.
+For mobile devices, touch controls will appear on screen.

 </section>